 The following treatments will be available:

-The Rutherford Cancer Centre, Northumberland
+The Rutherford Cancer Centre, North East

-The Rutherford Cancer Centre, Berkshire
+The Rutherford Cancer Centre, Thames Valley

 Located near Reading, the third centre to be opened by Proton Partners International will be located at the heart of one of the most exciting health and life sciences projects in Europe.
 The Thames Valley Science Park is part of The University of Reading’s project providing 800,000 sq ft of laboratory and office space.